 People are often reluctant to give out their email addresses.
 If you help them, they’ll sign up for your email list.
 To convince them, offer a lead magnet like an ebook, a discount coupon, a step-by-step guide on an interesting topic, or anything they might find helpful.

 You can also personalize your email marketing by sending targeted emails to customers who haven’t completed a purchase or informing them of a new product similar to one they bought in the past.
+Consider adding an electronic business card to your signature so the recipient can save your essential information instantly.

 5) Affiliate Marketing